 - Kentucky has finally begun to discover solar power.
 Despite the horse racing and bourbon that makes Louisville famous, faith is important for many of its residents.
 The Pope’s encyclical on climate change allowed me to explore the connection between religion and global warming.

-- A two-day multi-media series in 2016 examined Louisville’s continuing challenges with managing its sewage, including rising costs and how climate change threatens to negate progress.
+- A two-day multi-media series in 2016 examined Louisville’s continuing $1 billion challenge with sewage, including how climate change threatens progress.
 For the report we obtained a decade of spill reports and provided readers with an interactive map allowing them to check the status of sewage overflows near their homes and businesses (here, at end of story).
 The print presentation is here.

 - An investigation of Louisville’s Metropolitan Sewer District, an agency with a big clean-water and quality-of-life-mission, resulted a total sweep of its board and executive leadership.
 The agency by 2010 had racked up a $2.7 billion debt.
 Further digging found that three companies run by MSD board members were doing work for the agency they served; questionable spending practices, cozy relationships, and extravagant bonuses during a recession, a $140,000 payment to quiet a threatened whistleblower, a private lawyer with excessive billing practices, and a state senator making $100,000 a year as a part time attorney whose wife’s MSD pension was boosted at the end of her career.
 The reporting prompted the Louisville mayor to call for an independent audit; in December 2011, the state auditor concluded the agency was beset by poor management, lax business practices, conflicts of interest and wasteful spending.

 - More recently, my investigation of Kentucky environmental regulators detailed how they were slow to act on illegal radioactive waste dumping from out-of-state fracking operations.
 Another effort found that Kentucky regulators weakened proposed coal-ash rules after months of back-room dealings with the utility industry.